Health and safety

 Health and Safety Guidance Notes for the Meat Industry

-BMPA has developed health and safety guidance notes for the meat industry which have been prepared with representatives of other industry organisations in conjunction with the Health and Safety Executive.
-These have been developed to assist businesses in getting to grips with health and safety in our industry
+The BMPA’s health and safety guidance notes for the meat industry have been created by representatives of our Health and Safety Committee and will assist businesses in protecting worker health and safety in our industry.

 Health and Safety Executive – Food and drink manufacture website